OhhhZenix/WynnSpells/README.md

 # WynnSpells

-A simple macro for Wynncraft.
+A simple spell macro mod for Wynncraft.